danchoi/soywiki/README.markdown

 ## Philosophy

-But why Vim?
-And why CamelCase WikiWords?
-To answer these questions, we need to go back to wiki fundamentals.

-What's a wiki?
-In a gist, it's a respository of useful wisdom and information should be easy and efficient to navigate, edit, and reorganize.

-But what is easy for the beginner is often not efficient for the proficient user.
+What is easy for the beginner is often not efficient for the proficient user.
 This is especially so when wikis force everyone to do everything through a web-browser interface.
 Web browser interfaces are not terrible.
 But the difference between using a web browser interface to edit and navigate textual content and using a real text editor in a full-fledged Unix environment is like the difference between crawling and doing gymnastics.

-By building on Vim's existing strengths, SoyWiki makes its possible to consult and remold wiki content at the speed of thought.
+By building on Vim's existing strengths as a text editor and as a citizen of the Unix environment, SoyWiki makes it possible to create, consult, and remold wiki content at the speeds faster than the speed of thought.